The Argentine Republic is pleased to join the Energy Management Campaign and endorse the principles for international engagement on ISO 50001.

 - Cooperating with the Brazilian National Confederation of Industry (CNI) to start up the Alliance Program, which is consistent with the above projects

-Mexico commits to promoting ISO 50001 certification under its recently initiated Voluntary Agreement Scheme.
-This scheme aims at promoting the implementation of energy management systems among the 450 largest energy users and is part of Mexico's mandate under the Energy Transition Law.
-Energy savings resulting from the implementation of Voluntary Agreements will also be part of Mexico's commitment under the UNFCCC and its Nationally Determined Contribution to the Paris Agreement.
+Mexico continues its commitment to promote ISO 50001 certification under the Voluntary Agreement Scheme established by the Energy Transition Law.
+Energy savings and related CO2 emissions resulting from the implementation of Voluntary Agreements will be part of Mexico's Nationally Determined Contribution to the Paris Agreement.
+Mexico has committed to achieve 40 Voluntary Agreements with Large Energy Users by 2020.

 The Republic of Korea is pleased to join the Energy Management Campaign and gives its full support to the international engagement on ISO 50001.
 Korea is committing to continuously pursue energy projects and programs to support industries to further conserve energy through energy management systems including ISO 50001.
 These efforts will serve as a key to achieve national energy goals based on their Energy Master Plan.